moijesuis2enmoi/Reaper-CS2-Cheat/README.md

 ---

-**Important**: After every game update, it is necessary to update the **offsets** and recompile the cheat to ensure proper functionality.
+**Important** ⚡: After every game update, it is necessary to update the **offsets** and recompile the cheat to ensure proper functionality.
 Always make sure to check that the offsets are up to date to avoid any malfunctions.

 ---

-## Acknowledgements
+## Acknowledgements 🙏

 A big thanks to **Swedz C#** for his tutorials and valuable help in the development of this cheat.
 You can check out his YouTube channel [here](https://www.youtube.com/@SwedishTwat/).

 Also, thanks to **A2X** for his excellent **offset dumper**, which was essential in the creation of this project.
 You can find his project on GitHub [here](https://github.com/a2x/cs2-dumper/).